Skip to main content

 Does NIS2 apply to healthcare organizations?

 Yes.
-Healthcare is classified as a sector of high criticality under NIS2.
-Hospitals, labs, pharmaceutical manufacturers, and medical device companies must comply.
-Digital health service providers may also be covered as important entities.
+Healthcare is classified as a sector of high criticality under Annex I of Directive (EU) 2022/2555.
+Hospitals, EU reference labs, pharmaceutical manufacturers, and medical device companies must comply.
+Digital health service providers, telemedicine platforms, and clinical SaaS vendors may also be covered as important entities under Annex II if they meet size thresholds (50+ employees or €10M+ turnover).

 Build NIS2-compliant from day one